Maxillary sinus squamous cell carcinoma

 Biopsy of the left maxilla: Squamous cell carcinoma

 The differential for this case would be between a sinus squamous cell carcinoma or a sinonasal adenocarcinoma.
-The nasal sinus is uninvolved making this less likely.
+The nasal cavity is uninvolved making this less likely.

 Squamous cell carcinomas most commonly occur from the alveolar ridge of the maxilla.